CodeCommission/linklet/docs/zero-to-faas.md

 ### Installing DropStack

-`dropstack` is a tool that will immediately deploy any Node.JS Applications and HTTP service (Stacklets) with all its files and dependencies to a hybrid-cloud environment.
+`dropstack` is a tool that will immediately deploy any NodeJS Applications and HTTP service (Stacklets) with all its files and dependencies to a hybrid-cloud environment.

 Install it with NPM as follows: